CtrlK

 Conciseness

 Extremely verbose with significant padding.
 Sections like 'Core Responsibilities', 'Success Criteria', 'Quality Standards', and 'Operating Guidelines' restate obvious expectations Claude already knows (e.g., 'Accuracy: Verify all resource details before including in diagram', 'Don't omit resources').
-The checklist-style 'Always Do / Never Do' lists are largely redundant with the workflow steps.
-The motivational closing sentence is unnecessary.
+The checklist-style 'Always Do / Never Do' lists are largely redundant with the workflow itself.
+The content could be cut by 50%+ without losing actionable information.

 1 / 3